-Delegations from thirty members of the International Network of Financial Centers for Sustainability gathered in Geneva in October.
-On this occasion, Switzerland was pleased to organize a sustainable finance week that culminated in the Building Bridges Summit on October 10.
-This marquee Event gathered diverse players that make up our unique ecosystem and financial centre.
+Delegations from thirty members of the International Network of Financial Centers for Sustainability (FC4S) gathered in Geneva in October.
+On this occasion, Switzerland was pleased to organize a sustainable finance week that culminated in the Building Bridges Summit on October 10 that brought together 800 high level participants, 26 partners, and 36 speakers.